auan369/Ling-Assessment/README.md

 ```

 ## Running the Code
-In order to run the program, please make a local copy of this directory.
+In order to run the program, please make a local copy of this repository.
 Navigate that the local directory and run the following commands:

 ```